FREQUENTLY ASKED QUESTIONS, (FAQ)What is a labor union?

 for the latest US-UNM Contract Agreement.I believe my boss has violated the US-UNM Agreement and UNM Policies and Procedures.
 What can I do?

 Contact the Union right away at firstname.lastname@example.org and tell us your story.
 Any violation of the Agreement is subject to the grievance and arbitration proceedings found under Article 21 Grievance and Article 22 Arbitration of the Agreement.
 Please note you only have twelve working days from the date of when you knew or should have known of the violation to file a timely grievance.
 So, immediately contacting the Union is important to making sure you can file a timely grievance.I sent an email to the US-UNM Union, when will they respond?

 Per the US-UNM Agreement, the Union has up to 3 working days to respond to an inquiry.If I am a member of the bargaining unit, does that make me a union member?

 No. A bargaining unit in labor relations is a group of employees with a clear and identifiable community of interests who are (under U.S. law) represented by a single labor union in collective bargaining and other dealings with management.
 A union member is an employee who affirmatively elects to join a union, pay dues, and participate in the decisions of the Union.

 How can I become a union member?

-- You can email us at email@example.com, so we can come by and get the form and give you your new member packet.
+- You can email us at email@example.com, and send us the completed form.